berbiche/dotfiles/README.md

 Building can be done at two level:

+- Rebuild the entire system configuration
 - Rebuild only the user configuration with home-manager
-- Rebuild the entire system configuration
+   - This requires changes to `home.nix` because home-manager works in "submodule mode" when used from the Nix config (with `<home-manager/nixos>`)

 1. Clone this repository.